chalin/code_excerpter/README.md

 A legal **region name** is one of:

 - `''`
-- A non-empty sequence of alpha-numeric characters possibly containing a hypen (`-`) or an underscore (`_`).
+- A non-empty sequence of alphanumeric characters possibly containing a hyphen (`-`) or an underscore (`_`).

 ## Sample builder config

-To use the builder, create a config file such as the following:
+To use the builder, create a config file such as the following `build.yaml` file:

 ```yaml
 targets: